qedhtp/eins/README.md

-As an offensive security practitioner, you may use thousands of commands or other fragmentary but very useful information.
+As an hacker, you may use thousands of commands or other fragmentary but very useful information.

 But you might not remember everything all the time.
 That's why this tool was created.